Garden area in Chattanooga, Tennessee.

 When it came time to sleep, we loved our stay at the elegant luxury Read House Hotel.
 The historic property just underwent a $30 million renovation and has an upscale 1920s vibe that screams Great Gatsby.
 The hotel also has a haunted past when it comes to one room: 311.

 Annalisa Netherly, who was a Chattanooga prostitute in the 1920s and 1930s, supposedly lived here for an extended time and died in the room.
 How and why remain a mystery, but she is said to haunt the hotel and room to this day.
-Guests who stay in Room 311 report all sorts of otherworldly activity — TJ and I were too chicken to stay ourselves, but we did do a tour and the phone rang while we were in it.
+Guests who stay in Room 311 report all sorts of otherworldly activity — TJ and I were too chicken to remain ourselves, but we did do a tour and the phone rang while we were in it.

 Find your perfect hotel in Chattanooga here.